Logo

 Alexander Haig aided in the transition by advising the new president mostly on policy matters on which he had been working under the Nixon presidency and introducing Ford to the White House staff and their daily activities.

-Alexander Haig recommended that Ford retain several of Nixon's White House staff for 30 days to provide an orderly transition from the old administration to the new.
+Alexander Haig recommended that Ford retain several of Nixon's White House staff for 30 days to provide an orderly transition.

 Alexander Haig found it difficult to get along with the new administration and wanted to return to the Army for his last command.

-In December 1974, Alexander Haig was appointed as the next Supreme Allied Commander Europe by President Gerald Ford replacing General Andrew Goodpaster and returning to active duty within the United States Army.
+In December 1974, Alexander Haig was appointed as the next Supreme Allied Commander Europe by President Ford, replacing General Andrew Goodpaster and returning to active duty in the United States Army.

-General Alexander Haig became the top runner to be the 27th US Army Chief of Staff, following the death of Army Chief of Staff General Creighton Abrams from complications of surgery to remove lung cancer on September 4,1974.
+Alexander Haig became the front-runner to be the 27th US Army Chief of Staff, following the death of General Creighton Abrams from complications of surgery to remove lung cancer on 4 September 1974.

-From 1974 to 1979 General Alexander Haig served as the Supreme Allied Commander Europe, the commander of NATO forces in Europe, as well as commander in chief of United States European Command.
+From 1974 to 1979 Alexander Haig served as the Supreme Allied Commander Europe, the commander of NATO forces in Europe, as well as commander-in-chief of United States European Command.

 Alexander Haig focused on strengthening the relationship between the United States and NATO member nations and their allies.